logotype/LeapMotionAS3/README.md

 + Multi-threading using Workers
 + Optional dispatch model using Signals
 + AIR Native Extension (ANE) which directly interfaces with the C++ library
-+ Example code will be added
++ Additional example code will be added

 Authors
 -------